Small Business HQ

 6. Pipedrive

-7. What are the challenges of CRM adoption?
+Q7.
+What are the challenges of CRM adoption?

 The main challenges of CRM adoption are usually triggered by employees and can result in implementation failure.
-Following are the most common challenges of CRM adoption you should eliminate before they become significant problems.
+Following are the most common challenges of CRM adoption that you should eliminate before they become significant problems.

 1. Not providing adequate training to workers who will use it.